cereniyim/fraud-detection-app/README.md

 ![app_flow](images/app_flow.png)

-You can interact with an app through the Swagger (link provided below) or curl requests from the command line.
+You can interact with the app through the Swagger (link provided below) or curl requests from the command line.

 ## How to Install and Use
 **Pre-requisites**: Docker engine running locally.
 You can find the instructions [here](https://docs.docker.com/engine/install/)